anhaidgroup/cloudlabeler/README.md

 ### Approach 1

-1. We use [AWS](https://aws.amazon.com/), a secure cloud services platform, to deploy cloud labeler.
+1. We use [AWS](https://aws.amazon.com/), a secure cloud services platform, as the platform to deploy cloud labeler.
 If you don't have an AWS account, click [here](https://portal.aws.amazon.com/billing/signup#/start) to create a new accout.

-      - After you have created your account, in [AWS](https://aws.amazon.com/) homapage, click "complete sign up" button at the top-right corner.
+      - After you have created your account, you need to sign up.
+In [AWS](https://aws.amazon.com/) homapage, click "complete sign up" button at the top-right corner.
 You need to enter Email address and Password of your AWS account to sign up.
-      - After you have signed up, in [AWS](https://aws.amazon.com/) homapage, the button at the top-right corner should display: "sign in the console".
+      - After you have signed up, you need to sign in the console.
+In [AWS](https://aws.amazon.com/) homapage, the button at the top-right corner should display: "sign in the console".
 Click it and sign in your console.
 Now you are in your console page.

+2. We use [EC2](https://aws.amazon.com/ec2/), a cloud computing service provided by AWS, to help you deploy cloud labeler.

-2. In your console page, you can find a panel named "AWS services" in the beginning which allows you to search for all AWS services.
+      - In your console page, you can find a panel named 'AWS services' in the beginning which allows you to search for all AWS services.
+Search and enter [EC2](https://aws.amazon.com/ec2/) in the 'AWS services' panel.

-      - Search and enter [EC2](https://aws.amazon.com/ec2/), a cloud computing service, to help you deploy cloud labeler.
 Now, you should be in EC2 home page.

-      - EC2 provides instance, a cloud virtual machine, as server to deploy cloud labeler.
-To create EC2 instance, first find 'Instances' in the right panel of EC2 home page and click it.
+3. EC2 provides instance, a cloud virtual machine, as the server to deploy cloud labeler.
+We now need to create EC2 instance.

+      - First find 'Instances' in the right panel of EC2 home page and click it.
 You are now in the EC2 instance page.

       - Next, find and click on the blue botton 'Launch Instance' in the EC2 instance page.
 You are now in your EC2 instance configuration page.

+4. Now, you need to configure our EC2 instance in the EC2 instance configuration page so that cloud labeler could be successfully deployed.

-      - Choose 'Ubuntu Server 18.04 LTS (HVM)' as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)" of your EC2 instance configuration page.
+      - Choose 'Ubuntu Server 18.04 LTS (HVM)' as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)" in your EC2 instance configuration page.

-      - Choose General purpose Family t2.micro Type as your Instance Type if you want to use your free tier in "Step 2: Choose an Instance Type" of your EC2 instance configuration page.
+      - Choose 'General purpose Family t2.micro Type' as your Instance Type if you want to use your free tier in "Step 2: Choose an Instance Type" in your EC2 instance configuration page.

-      - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags" in your EC2 instance configuration page, you can leave the options as default if you are unsure.
+      - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags" in your EC2 instance configuration page, you can leave the options as default.

       - In "Step 6: Configure Security Group" of your EC2 instance configuration page, you should include both 'SSH' and 'HTTP' in your security group.
 If you are unsure about whether you have included both, choose 'All Traffic' as the type of Security Group.
 Then, you need to specify IP address that has the permission to reach your EC2 instance in the Source in the Security Group.
 If you are unsure about Source in the Security Group, choose 'Anywhere'.